🐾 Complete Guide to Pet Ownership Costs in the UK

 1. Property Damage

-Puppies, kittens, and rabbits can cause significant damage during their early years.
+Puppies, kittens, and rabbits are adorable little wrecking balls.
 Budget £200-£1,000 for:

 2. Emergency Veterinary Care